jmquigley/emacs/README.md

 Installation
 ------------
 To use this clone the repo and run the script `./install.sh` in a Linux or OSX environment.
 To use in a Windows environment run the script `install.cmd` (with powershell).
-This does **NOT** backup your current `.emacs.d` directory in your home directory.
-In my environment I don't modify these files directly so copying them over the top is desirable.
+This does **NOT** backup your current `.emacs.d` directory in your home directory; it performs a fresh install.

 Packages